Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

 Watchful waiting is an approach that involves closely monitoring a person's condition without giving treatment until symptoms appear or change.
 This may also be referred to as active surveillance.

 Watchful waiting is a potential option for some slow-growing (indolent) blood cancers, including certain cases of:1-4

 Some people with certain blood cancers may manage their condition for years with a watchful waiting approach.
-When watchful waiting is recommended for a person with blood cancer, doctors will monitor the patient's health with regular doctor visits, including physical exams and lab tests.
+When watchful waiting is recommended for a person with blood cancer, doctors will monitor the person's health with regular doctor visits, including physical exams and lab tests.
 If symptoms appear or worsen, additional treatment options may be recommended.5

 Doctors will monitor for signs and symptoms, such as:

-- Swollen lymph nodes, or certain lymph nodes increasing in size
+- Swollen lymph nodes or certain lymph nodes increasing in size

 - Changes in blood cell counts